-CELEBRATING DELHI: AN INTERVIEW with Jatthedaar Avatar Singh, Chief organiser, Navyuvak Ramlila Committee, Kashmere Gate.
+In conversation with Jatthedaar Avatar Singh, Chief Organizer, Navyuvak Ramlila Committee, Kashmere Gate.

 Jatthedaar Avataar Singh (49) is a trader in auto parts.
 Back in 1972, when he had just stepped into teenage, Singh with some of his friends in the neighborhood, started the celebration of Ramlila.
 Today, the lila has moved out of the street.
 The effort has grown too.
 It is the only Ramlila Committee in Delhi honoured with the ‘Dilli Gaurav Puraskaar’ And the prize of pride is visible in the eyes of the mahamantri of the Navyuvak Ramlila Committee (Kashmere Gate).
 Meet Avataar Singh, the founder member who has also portrayed the character of classical villain Ravana, since he was 13 years old, for 30 years consecutively.